 For those areas employing strong EMF generating equipment or devices a suitably qualified and experienced EMF Protection Advisers (EPAs) is to be appointed.
-The CLF EPA is D. Carroll.

 Managers responsible for strong EMF radiation sources should ensure that the advice of the EPA is sought and that Risk Assessments are conducted for all work through which persons may be exposed above the action levels defined in the code.